Tom Hayes (trader)

-Tom Hayes (born October 1979) is a former trader for UBS and Citigroup who was sentenced to 14 years in prison (reduced to 11 years on appeal) for dishonestly driving manipulation of the London Interbank Offered Rate (Libor), a bank reported interest rate, to enhance his trading results, which became known as the Libor scandal.
-Hayes, in the course of his defence, asserted managers were aware of his actions, and even condoned them.
-At trial Hayes was diagnosed with mild Asperger syndrome.
+Tom Hayes (born October 1979) is a British former trader for UBS and Citigroup who was convicted of conspiring with others to manipulate the London Interbank Offered Rate (Libor) as part of the Libor scandal.
+He was sentenced to 14 years in prison - reduced to 11 years on appeal.

+Although Hayes initially cooperated with the Serious Fraud Office, he maintained his innocence and claimed during his original trial that he participated in an “industry-wide” practice, accusing regulators of making him a scapegoat.
+He asserted managers were aware of his actions, and even condoned them.
+He made multiple unsuccessful appeals, including to the Criminal Case Review Commission.

+In 2025, the Supreme Court finally overturned his conviction.

 Early life

-Thomas Alexander William Hayes was born in West London to Nicholas and Sandra Hayes, and initially grew up in Hammersmith.
+Tom Alexander William Hayes was born in West London to Nicholas and Sandra Hayes, and initially grew up in Hammersmith.
 He moved with his mother to Winchester after his parents divorced, where he was raised by his mother, and Timothy, his stepfather.
 He attended The Westgate School, and, later, Peter Symonds College.
 A fellow student described him as an "incredibly smart geek".

 After Peter Symonds, he attended the University of Nottingham, working in a restaurant kitchen during the summer holidays.
 He graduated with a degree in mathematics and engineering.